 Feeling gratitude in your heart is just the first step.
 If you want to experience the true ripple effect of thankfulness, I lovingly challenge you to put it into deeper practice.

-Find ways to appreciate and compliment people, genuinely.
+Find ways to appreciate and compliment people genuinely.

 Tip#4 – Check in with yourself during the day, especially in the moments you’re feeling crappy.

 One challenge many of us face is being told to stop overthinking things or to learn how to be more grateful.
-How can we do that if we’re feeling anything but positive about our life?
+How can we do that if we’re feeling anything but positive about our lives?

 Remember, gratitude isn’t about dismissing heavier emotions.
 In my eyes, that’s toxic positivity and actually damages our well-being more than anything.

-Rather, the attitude of gratitude is about being able to move through our emotions instead of wallowing in them, so that we can experience life in totality and not just out of emotions.
-It becomes a lot easier if we’ve allowed ourselves to actually FEEL sad, mad, disappointed, etc before working to shift our mindset.
+Rather, the attitude of gratitude is about being able to move through our emotions instead of wallowing in them so that we can experience life in totality and not just out of emotions.
+It becomes a lot easier if we’ve allowed ourselves to actually FEEL sad, mad, disappointed, etc, before working to shift our mindset.

 But how do we face these uncomfortable feelings?